staticintlucas/goldfish/README.md

 ## Disadvantages

-- No onboard RX, TX, LEDs
+- No onboard RX, TX LEDs
-- No onboard Voltage Regulator (this makes no difference for keyboards; a regulator is only required when power supplies of over 5.5V are used)
+- No onboard voltage regulator (this makes no difference for keyboards; a regulator is only required when power supplies of over 5.5V are used)

 ## Vendors Selling Goldfish